oracle-livelabs/sprints/analytics/sprint-oac-creating-custom-map-layers/sprint-create-map-layers.md

 ## Create a custom map layer using an image

-1. From the Oracle Analytics homepage, click on the hamburger icon to expand the navigation menu and click on **console**.
+1. From the Oracle Analytics homepage, click on the hamburger icon to expand the navigation menu and click on **Console**.

     ![Navigating to the console](images/navigate-to-console.png)